dag-andersen/Rust-Memory-Map/docs/Report.md

     Some(acc)
 }
 ```
-Both concepts are used in this function.
+Both concepts are used in this function above.
 Option is used in the form of `Some` and `None` and Result is used in `Ok(n)` and `Err(E)`.
 This function takes a string of 4 numbers separated by a dot `.` - e.g. `192.2.103.11` - and returns unsigned integer wrapped in an option.
 In this case, I use Option as a safe way to use a null-pointer.
 Being able to handle an error with ease is crucial when needing to deliver save code quickly.

 https://en.wikibooks.org/wiki/C_Programming/Error_handling